samanthaandrews/samantha-andrews/newsletter-confirmation/index.md

 ---
 layout: layouts/base.njk
 title: Newsletter Sign-Up Confirmation
-description: Thanks for signing up for Gradient Mesh!
+description: Thanks for signing up for Soft Practice!
 templateClass: tmpl-newsletter-confirmation
 ---

 # Thanks for signing up :)

-Welcome to Gradient Mesh—I'm so very excited to have you on the list!
+Welcome to Soft Practice—I'm so very excited to have you on the list!
 It's where I share the messy middle of building an artistic and multi-passionate career.

 I'll be seeing you later this month with a dash of creative inspiration and practical advice for building your own creative practice.